 The Creature Clock was originally handmade by myself with the help of my wife Susan.
 This includes original field recordings of the creature sounds made with a parabolic microphone, processing the sound data on a computer with custom software for equalizing and data compression, writing microprocessor code to implement the clock functions, design of the circuitry which implements the microprocessor, layout of the circuit board, hand assembly of the electronic components, construction of the wooden cabinetry, and final finishing and fitting of the sensors and speaker.

-The Creature Clock was available in a variety of woods and cabinet designs.
+The Creature Clock was available in a variety of woods and cabinet designs until I stopped making them in 2001.
 Shown here is a fancy model in Quilted Maple with Ebony bindings.

 As Seen on Frazier!